marick/mockery_extras/how_mockery_works.md

 ```

 When I want to work with anonymous functions, I given them their own
 syntax.
-For example, in [Ecto Test DSL], I have a notation for
+For example, in [Ecto Test DSL](https://github.com/marick/ecto_test_dsl), I have a notation for
 describing how one field in a structure should depend on
 another.
 Here's an example of the module form: